The Reason I Exist

 The Reason I Exist is the second studio album by Filipino singer King Girado, released in the Philippines in April 2004 by Star Records.
-King did the media launch for the album during his birthday together with the launch of his new music video of the carrier single "Ba't 'Di Mo Pagbigyan" and website kingedgeofrnb.com followed by a birthday show at the Hard Rock Cafe in Manila for his fans.
+King did the media launch for the album during his birthday together with the launch of his new music video of the carrier single, "Ba't 'Di Mo Pagbigyan", and his own website, kingedgeofrnb.com, followed by a birthday show at the Hard Rock Cafe in Manila for his fans.

 The album consists of ten tracks, including the song "Never Let You Go" with rapper Gloc-9, and her sister, Nina.
-Two of the songs from the album were included in ABS CBN TV series soundtrack - "Maybe" for Sana'y Wala Nang Wakas and "Ikaw ang Buhay Ko" for the Taiwanese Idol Dramas TV series Westside story in ABS-CBN.
+Two of the songs from the album were included in ABS CBN TV series soundtrack - "Maybe" for Sana'y Wala Nang Wakas and "Ikaw ang Buhay Ko" for the Taiwanese Idol Dramas TV series, Westside Story in ABS-CBN.
 King did a duet version of "Ba't 'Di Mo Pagbigyan" with Maoi David for the Krystala soundtrack.
 "Will You Wait for Me" was the last song released from this album.
 It has reached Gold status by the Philippine Association of the Record Industry, selling over 15,000 units in the country.